menglongguo/website/_projects/TRIHand.md

 <img src="/website/assets/images/3HandCable4.JPG" alt="cable" width="600" >

 Below are the videos for the experiments.
-The hand and arm was control using a human operator via teleoperation, the limited dexterity of the hand was more of a function of the user's (which was me) inability to coordinate that many DOF well without any haptic feedback.
+The hand and arm were controlled using a human operator via teleoperation, the limited dexterity of the hand was more of a function of the user's (which was me) inability to coordinate that many DOF well without any haptic feedback.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WFKvJfAqSUY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_ziXoVCXk-w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In addition to tele-operation, the hand's low friction and motor backdrivability has inspired some possible exploration in proprioception.
+In addition to teleoperation, the hand's low friction and motor backdrivability have inspired some possible exploration in proprioception.
 In the test videos below, the hand is sensing the external forces through the current readings at the motor (hard to see in the first video but the left middle graph on the Matlab interface has jolts corresponding to the touches).
 Using this, a very rough reflex can be created to automatically close when detecting contact (a possible area for more research exploration in the future).